kinode-dao/kinode-book/src/cookbook/file_transfer.md

     }
 ```

 There you go.
-As you can see, the main transfer doesn't actually do much, all it handles is a handshake.
-This gives us the possibility to add more features easily later on.
+As you can see, the main transfer doesn't actually do much — it only handles a handshake.
+This makes adding more features later on very simple.

 Now, the actual worker.
 Add this bit by bit:

-First, because when you spawn your worker, you give it `our_capabilities()`, it will have access to messaging and the vfs drive because you also do.
-So you can simply open the `files_dir` without issue.
+First, because when you spawn your worker you give it `our_capabilities()` (i.e. it has the same capabilities as the parent process), the worker will have access to messaging and the vfs drive.
+You can simply open the `files_dir` without issue.

 ```rust
 struct Component;